A sabbatical that turned out differently than planned

 Instead of the planned three days, I stayed for a month and a half.

-It was quiet, windy, sometimes rainy, almost sleepy – but I immediately felt connected.
-I had already traveled a lot, but I never felt the need to stay anywhere.
+It was quiet, windy, sometimes rainy, almost sleepy—but I immediately felt connected.
+I had traveled extensively, but I never felt the need to stay anywhere.
 Until then.

 My start with teaching yoga